HiPhish/info.vim/HACKING.rst

 necessary.
 Internally a menu is a list of entries in the same order they appear in the document.

-Each entry  is a  dictionary with  keys `Description`  (human-readable  title), `File` and `Node`.
-This structure can be used for all references, not just menu entries.
-References  can  be encoded  in two  forms as  discussed above,  so a decoding function has to recognise and handle both.
+Each entry is a reference with  keys `name` (human-readable title),  `file` and `node`.
+Menu entries  can be  written in  two forms  as discussed above,  so a decoding function has to recognise and handle both.

 Refer to the source code for details,  parsing a menu is very straight-forward.